Residential Parking Permit Program FAQ

-RPPP’s are allowed within residential neighborhoods where on-street parking ability is impacted by parked cars from non-residents, or parking generators.
+RPPP’s are allowed within residential neighborhoods where on-street parking ability is impacted by parked cars from non-residents, or parking generators such as a school, business, commercial district or commercial use.
 Check the RPPP map to see where existing RPPP areas are located.

 Can existing RPPP areas be expanded, removed, or modified?

 An existing program area may be expanded, removed or modified per the program development and program removal or modification process identified on pages 7-9 of the RPPP Policy and Procedures.

 Note: We are accepting and reviewing applications to expand or modify an existing program area.
 Parking occupancy studies will be completed once the Shelter-in-Place order is lifted.

 How long does it take to establish a new RPPP area?